Jim Burwell

 According to Clarence Snyder (an early AA member from Cleveland): "Jimmy remained steadfast, throughout his life and 'preached' his particular [non-God] brand of AA wherever he went."

-His story, "The Vicious Cycle," was published in the 2nd, 3rd and 4th edition of the AA Big Book.
+His story, "The Vicious Cycle," was published in the 2nd, 3rd and 4th editions of the AA Big Book.

-Jim B. is buried in the Christ Episcopal Church cemetery in Owensville, Maryland near his boyhood friend, John Henry Fitzhugh Mayo, known as "Fitz M.", (AA Big Book Story “Our Southern Friend”).
-Jim.
-B. and Fitz M. were among the first members of AA to get and stay sober with Bill W. in New York.
+Burwell is buried in the Christ Episcopal Church cemetery in Owensville, Maryland, near his boyhood friend, John Henry Fitzhugh Mayo, known as "Fitz M.", (AA Big Book Story "Our Southern Friend").
+Burwell and Fitz M. were among the first members of AA to get and stay sober with Bill W. in New York.